 Our first night we walked around the 15th arrondissement and ended up on the Champ de Mars.
 Unintentionally, we managed to time our arrival perfectly for the sparkling lights on the Eiffel Tower.

-The next morning I took Matt and Jackie to my favourite hot chocolate joint in Paris – Angelina.
+The next morning I took Matt to my favourite hot chocolate joint in Paris – Angelina.
 If you’ve read my post Where to go on your first trip to Paris, then you know how I feel about Angelina’s.
 It’s best to arrive early to mid-morning, as the queues here build up really quickly.

 Named after the founder’s daughter-in-law in 1903, this grand tearoom has hosted the likes of Proust and Coco Chanel.
 At the entrance you are greeted by a counter of the most intricate little French pastries.
 You can buy these pastries and rainbow selections of macaroons to take away, or you can join the queue for a table in the tearoom.
 But you simply cannot leave without ordering Angelina’s signature African hot chocolate.

 Made with a secret recipe from three types of African cocoa, Angelina’s hot chocolate is the thickest, richest and smoothest that I have ever indulged on in my whole life.
 You’ll be served a full jug of velvety melted chocolate and a small cup of whipped Chantilly cream.
 Then you mix at the ratio that you desire.
 Is there any better way to warm up on a chilly morning?

 Next we walked down Avenue de l’Opéra, on a mission to get to my favourite Christmas spot in Paris – the Galeries Lafayette on Boulevard Haussmann.
 Their Christmas decorations are some of the best in the city, and their window displays are unmissable.
 The cutest part is the little festive platform for kids to watch the animatronic displays.